opendata-swiss/ogdch-handbook/README.md

 From those `.po` files for each language: `de` and `fr` translateable items can be created with the following command:

+make sure the `.po` files are exactly as they are now in the repo before generating for new translations

 ```
+git checkout master
+git reset --hard
+make clean
+make gettext
 sphinx-intl update -p build/gettext -l de -l fr
 ```